 What’s so good about self-employment?

 Firstly and perhaps most importantly it is flexible.

-You can work whenever and wherever you want to.
-Have medical issues, time in hospital or being unwell? – just let your customers know when your available or not or have stock ready for those times.
+You can work whenever and wherever you want.
+Have medical issues, time in hospital or being unwell? – just let your customers know when your available, or not, or have stock ready for those times.